-When Angelfish processes a log file, it needs know the contents and position of each field in the log.
+When Angelfish processes a log file, it needs know the content and position of each field in the log.
 Angelfish gets this information from the log format assigned to each Datasource.

 If your log file format doesn't match one of the predefined log formats, you'll need to create a custom log format.
 The Log Format utility can be accessed by Angelfish admins in Configure - Global - Log Formats.